daau/saga-price-extractor/README.md

 # Saga Price Extractor
 This repository consists of two programs: a bot and a data cleaner.
 The programs are intended for use with MapleSaga, a private, pre-Big Bang MapleStory server.

 ## The bot
-The bot used to extract data from a game.
+The bot is used to extract data from a game.
 Specifically, this bot extracts free market data from Frederick, an NPC in MapleSaga.

 The bot is written in written in Python and relies heavily on pyautogui, a GUI automation library.

 If you'd like to use the bot, you must install the following: